cassiozen/mithryn-ttrpg/players guide.md

   Shortbow: Min AGI 6, Damage 1d12 (Rushed 1d10), Ranged
   Plate armor: +6 DF, Bulky
   Whetstone & repair kit
-  5 silver remaining
+  5 gold pieces remaining
   Ability Direction: You must assign at least 8 STR to wield the battleaxe and 6 AGI for the shortbow.
 This kit pushes you to cover both physical extremes.

 - **Healer** – Wandering cleric or monk devoted to aiding
   Mace: Min STR 5, Damage 2d12 (Rushed 1d10), Two-handed, Magical focus Chain Mail: +5 DF
   Healer’s kit (3 uses)
-  15 silver remaining
+  15 gold pieces remaining
   Ability Direction: You must assign at least 5 STR to wield the mace.
 This kit suits thoughtful characters with lower STR/AGI but strong Knowledge and Presence.